chanan/blazor-fluxor/README.md

 ### Sample projects
 More sample projects will be added as the framework develops.
-  - [Counter sample] - Fluxorizes Counter page in the standard Visual Studio Blazor sample.
+  - [Counter sample] - Fluxorizes `Counter` page in the standard Visual Studio Blazor sample in order to show how to switch to a Redux/Flux pattern application using Fluxor.
+  - [Effects sample] - Fluxorizes `FetchData` page in the standard Visual Studio Blazor sample in order to demonstrate asynchronous reactions to actions that are dispatched.

 ### New in 0.0.4
   - Changed side-effects to return an array of actions to dispatch rather than limiting it to a single action